varghese-dev/ionic-google-drive/readme.md

 open this 'google-drive-test' project.

-Goto APIs & auth -> Credentials
+Goto APIs & services -> Credentials

  Move to 2nd Tab on top 'OAuth consent screen' provide a 'Product Name' for your app E.g. "Google Drive Test App 2.0" and hit 'save' button.

-Move back to 1st Tab 'Credentials' on top and click 'Add credentials' button to get a client Id for your application.
+Move back to 1st Tab 'Credentials' on top and click 'Create credentials' button to get a client Id for your application.

  Select 'OAuth 2.0 client ID' option.
  Select 'Web-application' option.